 It’s not too complicated to create your own keyboard shortcuts in Windows 10.
 Just right-click the executable for whatever it is you want to create a shortcut to, click Properties, then enter your command into a box.
 (More on creating custom shortcuts here.)

-Here’s how to change the keyboard shortcuts in Windows 10.
+Here we show you how to change the keyboard shortcuts in Windows 10 using this great tool.

 First, download AutoHotKey.